Crying seagulls

 0Crying seagulls

-Pairs well with gentle waves, gentle breeze, tropical beach.
-Don't use alone (in isolation gulls can sound "sad" or aggressive) — always as a layer over water.
+Pairs well with gentle waves, a gentle breeze and tropical beach.
+Don't use it alone; in isolation gulls can sound sad or aggressive, so always use as a layer over water.
 Not for people who associate gulls with traumatic sea events.

 Included in Mixes